RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

 Slurm is an open-source workload manager for Linux clusters and provides:

-HPC3 has different kinds of nodes (servers) that are separated into groups according to their resources (memory, cpu, etc).
+HPC3 has different kinds of nodes (servers) that are separated into groups according to their resources (memory, CPU, etc).
 Slurm uses the term :tt:`partition` to signify a queue of resources and jobs are submitted to :tt:`partitions`.